-Self-Employment Taxes
+Self-Employment Taxes for Americans Living Abroad

-January 18, 2024 | | 2 minute read
+November 27, 2024 | | 2 minute read

-Expat Tax Guide | Everything you need to know about filing taxes abroad in 2024
+Expat Tax Guide | Everything you need to know about filing taxes abroad in 2025

 certificate Verified by IRS Enrolled Agents and CPAs

-Self-Employment Taxes for US Expats in 2024
+Self-Employment Taxes for US Expats in 2025

 If you are your own boss and have control over the services you provide, you are considered self-employed, and the income earned from these particular services is liable to self-employment taxes.
-Unsure if you are self-employed, check out what it means to self-employed.
+Unsure if you are self-employed, check out what it means to be self-employed.

 Social Security taxes help pay for retirement, disability, and survivorship.
 Medicare helps pay for health insurance and benefits you, as a US expat, can receive when you become a senior.